elle/rebasing/README.md

-# rebasing
-Rebasing workshop starting point repo
+# Rebasing workshop

+Starting point repo/files for learning how to merge and rebase feature branches in Git.

+Workshop was run at [Git Merge 2020](https://git-merge.com)